https://smpl.as/wp-content/uploads/2022/10/flow-image-2-1.svg

 It has talons made of procurement, fists toughened by legacy IT systems, many corporate silos for tails, and the blazing eyes of executive politicking.

 I’ve done battle with this beast in some of the biggest firms in the world.
-Here are my five steps to subduing it…
+Here are my six steps to subduing it…

 1. Back yourself